HOW DOES IT WORK?

 If a visit is not possible Eli will work from photos you send him, as he does with clients that send him photos from all over the world.
 He will then revert with suggestions of potential angles and maybe some more photos that you'll need to take.
 You can take them just using your mobile phone and emailing them to him.

-After Eli completes the artwork you will receive the framed original portraits, together with a high-resolution scanned copy of the portraits, to be used as stationary.
+After Eli completes the artwork you will receive the framed original portraits, together with a high-resolution scanned copy of the portraits, to be used as stationery.

 “After I take the photos I go back with them to my studio and draw the portraits free-hand using thin-tip pens and soft pencils.
 I smudge the soft pencils and then highlight the artwork with eraser pens.
 I sit for days on each portrait, going into minute details of bricks, tiles, woodwork, windows, climbers and gardens.
 By the time I finish a portrait I know each brick and stone of the house.
 It is sometimes very hard for me to give the portrait ‘away’ to its new owner, it’s as giving away your precious creation.”